Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/README.md

 It is assumed that participants are already familiar with the basics of R, such as using RStudio, loading data, and using R scripts.

+## Acknowledgement

+The drafting of this learning module was strongly assisted by the use of GitHub Copilot.

 ## Let's get started ...

 ------------------------------------------------------------------------